 In order to create a culture where team members are willing to open up and share ideas or concerns (depending on the situation), you need to cultivate that environment carefully.

-These five guidelines can contribute to healthy team communication, even when the conversation might be difficult.
+These five guidelines can contribute to healthy and productive team communication, even when the conversation might be difficult.

 Rule #1: Respect one another.

 It is okay to disagree with a team member.
 Often different viewpoints or perspectives can lead to the best outcomes.
 However, whether the discussion is about a technical design, a new process, or who will pick up a new assignment, different opinions need to be shared respectfully.
 This includes not only the words used but also the tone of voice and body language used.